 We quickly went to work with a simple strategy:

 Recruit top designers, engineers, product managers, and digital policy experts.

 Pair these digital experts with our nation’s leading civil servants.

 Together, deploy these teams to untangle the most important government services.

-What was once one startup is now a network of teams working across the Departments of Homeland Security, Veterans Affairs, Defense, Education, State, and, Treasury, Health and Human Services, and the Small Business Administration.
+What was once one startup is now a network of teams working across the Departments of Homeland Security, Veterans Affairs, Defense, Education, Health and Human Services, and the Small Business Administration.